oclif/cli-ux/README.md

 ```

 This extends cli-progress ( https://www.npmjs.com/package/cli-progress )
-see all of the options and customizations there, which can be passed in with the options object
+see all of the options and customizations there, which can be passed in with the options object.
+Only the single bar variant of cli-progress is currently supported.